SwiftKickMobile/SwiftMessages/ViewControllers.md

 # View Controllers

-`SwiftMessagesSegue` is a configurable subclass of `UIStoryboardSegue` that presents and dismisses modal view controllers by acting as the presenting view controller's `transitioningDelegate` and utilizing SwiftMessages' `show()` and `hide()` methods on the destination view controller's view.
+`SwiftMessagesSegue` is a configurable subclass of `UIStoryboardSegue` that presents and dismisses modal view controllers by acting as the presenting view controller's `transitioningDelegate` and utilizing SwiftMessages' `show()` and `hide()` function on the destination view controller's view.

 ## Installation